How Important Is It For A PT To Be Approachable? 2.0

-The more research you do the more you can simplify your language and help people wade through the confusion and help them towards their goals with as little stress as possible which is the very essence of coaching.
+The more time you spend researching and learning how to apply your learning to real-world coaching the more you can simplify your language and help people wade through confusion and help them towards their goals.

 Helping people is incredibly gratifying.
 Work on enhancing your ability to help people.
 Work on being more approachable and work on being better at approaching people.
 It's not just your business that will thank you for this work but it will carryover to your everyday life in a huge way.

 I've lost count of the amount of times I've heard PT's moan about their clients and how they have to motivate them and hold their hand and actually expend emotional energy dealing with a client.

 You most likely don't know how hard it was for that person to get to the gym.

 You don't know what their situation is behind closed doors or behind their eyes.

 You don't know how training feels for them.

 For all you know they have a genetic disposition to hate training yet they turn up every single week, warmed up and ready to go when their time to train rolls around.